nat-418/grimoire/README.md

 take 🥡
 -------
-A task-runner program implemented in Tcl.
+A simple task-runner.
 Tasks are specified in a Takefile using standard Tcl syntax extended to support system commands (e.g., `ls`) and running other tasks.

 ```tcl
 install {